offline-ai/ppe/README.md

 * Script Return Value: The script's final command's output determines its return value.
 * Auto-Execution: Scripts ending with prompts but no explicit `$AI` call will automatically execute `$AI` at the end, configurable via `autoRunLLMIfPromptAvailable`.
-* Output Mode: Scripts default to streaming output
+* Output Mode: Scripts default to streaming output, can disable it using the `--no-stream` switch
   * Note: not all LLM backends support streaming output.

 ### Structuring Dialogue